nextcloud/app_api/docs/development/index.rst

 Dev changes to Nextcloud server
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The only changes to Nextcloud server are in ``base.php`` file.
+The only changes to Nextcloud server are in ``base.php`` file, required only for Nextcloud 26, as **Nextcloud 27.1+** already comes with these changes.
-Until these changes not implemented in server, they can be applied by patch (``base_php.patch`` in project root directory).

 .. code-block:: php